 Although digital marketing channels have taken on increasing importance for many companies, direct mail can still play an important role in your marketing strategy.
 Direct mail has long been—and continues to be—a successful way of delivering the right message to the right audience at the right time.

-To maximize your ROI with direct mail, be sure to follow these best practices.
+To maximize your ROI with direct mail, be sure to follow these strategic best practices.

 Increasingly, we’re seeing that personalization is key to engaging consumers in today’s marketplace.
 Research shows that even simple personalization, such as adding someone’s name to a direct mail piece, can increase response rates by 135 percent.
 On the other hand, mailers that look and feel generic are likely to fall flat.